MohamedGAmin/Arabic-NameVerification/README.md

 <a href="https://hub.docker.com/r/mohamedgamin/digified"><img src="https://img.shields.io/docker/pulls/ultralytics/yolov5?logo=docker" alt="Docker Pulls"></a>

 ## Overview
-This is an Arabic name verification project where I used Character-Level LSTM for real and fake name classifcation.
+This is an Arabic name verification project where Character-Level LSTM for real and fake name classifcation was used.

 The project consists of the following parts: